anyoptimization/pymoo/docs/source/visualization/video.md

 pip install -U pyrecorder
 ```

-Because our recording tool has some dependencies, not every regular `pymoo` user would be interested in, we have decided to outsource the recording to another third-party library.
+Because our recording tool has some dependencies that not every regular `pymoo` user would be interested in, we have decided to outsource the recording to another third-party library.

 +++ {"pycharm": {"name": "#%% md\n"}}